-We shared Part 1 of Jenn’s incredible breast cancer journey over a year ago when she first came to terms with sharing her story in a public manner.
-Ever since her story was published on this platform, we have witnessed her overcome the sadness and unknowing with more positivity and inspirational messages than anyone we have ever known since aligning with RedLily®.
-We are so proud of everything that this wife and mother of two has gone through to get here today.
-Jenn is a force to be reckoned with—a motivational queen who has overcome her cancer battle with elegance, grace, and beauty.
+In honor of Breast Cancer Awareness Month, we published Part 1 of Jenn’s breast cancer journey over a year ago when she first came to terms with sharing her story on a public forum.
+Ever since her story appeared on RedLily®, we’ve seen her replace sadness and unknowing with positivity and inspiration.
+We are so proud of everything that this incredible wife and mother of two has gone through to get here today.
+Jenn is a force to be reckoned with—a motivational queen who has overcome her cancer battle with elegance, grace and beauty.

 If you like this story, please take the time to read Jenn’s first published piece about her deadly diagnosis and dealing with depression, and the fear of sharing her health journey on a global platform.
 Talk about perseverance and purpose.
 Thank you, Jenn.

 “Looking Forward to the End of My Cancer Journey”

 Life was as good as it could be during a pandemic.
 The boys and I were taking advantage of long weekends at our cottage, my online business was going well, and my body was slowly continuing to heal from a year of treatments during my cancer journey.
 My mammogram was postponed due to Covid-19 but fortunately my Herceptin treatments continued every 3 weeks as a measure to kill off any future cancerous cells.
 Life was close to being back to normal; and I was hoping this is the end of my cancer journey.